apiflask/apiflask/docs/usage.md

     return '', 204
 ```

-With APIFlask, instead of setting `methods` argument for each route, you can use the following
+However, with APIFlask, instead of setting `methods` argument for each route, you can
-shortcuts decorators:
+also use the following shortcuts decorators:

 - `app.get()`: register a route that only accepts *GET* request.
 - `app.post()`: register a route that only accepts *POST* request.